 A 2010-11 recipient of the Distinguished Fulbright Award in Teaching, her research in Mexico City focused on creating safe schools for Mexican LGBT youth.
 A strong believer in building community between teachers, in 2005, she founded the New York Independent Schools LGBT Educators Group, providing LGBTQ+ educators and their allies professional development and networking opportunities.

-In recognition of her work teaching feminism and activism to high school students, the National Organization for Women chapter in New York (NOW-NYC) awarded her the Susan B. Anthony Award in 2012.
-Earlier in 2011, Right Rides recognized her work in teaching youth about street and sexual harassment with their Distinguished Defender Award.
+In recognition of her work teaching feminism and activism to high school students, the feminist speakers’ bureau Soapbox, Inc. awarded her with their first Social Innovation grant in 2014, with which she started the first Back to School Feminism symposium held at the New School in the fall of 2015.
+In recognition of her work on bringing feminism to schools, the National Organization for Women chapter in New York (NOW-NYC) awarded her the Susan B. Anthony Award in 2012.
+In 2011, Right Rides recognized her work in teaching youth about street and sexual harassment with their Distinguished Defender Award.
 In 2010, the Feminist Press named her one of their 40 Feminists Under 40.
 In 2009, she was named one of the 40 Women of Stonewall by the Stonewall Foundation as well as one of the 30 Women Making History by the Women’s Media Center.